A Small Kitchen Organization Project: Baking Baskets

 I’m choosing a small kitchen organization project because I want it to be: SIMPLE.
 MEASURABLE.
 ATTAINABLE.
 RELEVANT.
 TIMELY.
-(Remember that from my challenge intro post?
-These are the pillars of the SMART strategy for goal setting… and that’s the filter I’m using approaching these little challenges.
+(These are the pillars of the SMART strategy for goal setting.
 Think of each challenge like a little goal).

 How will this small kitchen organizing project help me?